rht-labs/tech-exercise/docs/slides/content/automated-testing.md

 Many times people will have built cool things that they didn't have tests for.
 We stress again that in TDD, we don't build anything until the test has forced us to do that.
  -->
  - What did you observe?
 How did that feel?
- - Did everyone complete the five base requirements listed above?
+ - Did everyone complete the five listed requirements?
- - Are all tests currently passing?
+ - Do all tests currently pass?